Frequently Asked Questions

 What should I expect on my first visit?

 Initial sessions are 90-minute evaluations, where your individual needs and current symptoms will be assessed so that a treatment plan can be established.
 At the initial session, you will discuss what symptoms you've been struggling with, your treatment history, and what you hope to get out of treatment, in addition to discussing information about your life context, such as any ongoing medical problems, relationships, and social history.
 Prior to this appointment, you will be asked to fill out several forms, and these will also be reviewed in the first appointment.
-After 1-3 sessions spent working to understand your difficulties, Dr. Goodnight is usually able to provide an early idea of what course of treatment would likely be best.
+After 1-3 sessions spent working to understand your difficulties, our clinicians are usually able to provide an early idea of what course of treatment would likely be best.

 How long will I be in treatment?

-Dr. Goodnight specializes in cognitive-behavioral approaches that are targeted, skills-based, and usually short-term.
+Psychologists at the Anxiety and Trauma Clinic of Atlanta specialize in cognitive-behavioral approaches that are targeted, skills-based, and usually short-term.
 That said, the length of treatment depends on a few factors.

 What is evidence based treatment?